Their Royal Highnesses the Duke and Duchess of York, 1927

 Guard of Honour

-On arrival al the University, the Duke inspected a special guard of honour in front of the Clock Tower paraded by the Sydney University Regiment.
+On arrival al the University at 4.00pm, the Duke inspected a special guard of honour in front of the Clock Tower paraded by the Sydney University Regiment.

 Guard Commander Captain Victor Windeyer, later Commanding Officer and an Honorary Colonel of the regiment, was on duty.
 "Afterwards, he was asked if he had any conversation with the royal guest," said his son Justice William Windeyer, also a former Commanding Officer and now Honorary Colonel of the regiment.
 "He replied that it had consisted of one hyphenated word: 'Good- oh' ."